A few helpful points to avoid being told “No”

 If you hold any reservations that your insurer would settle a claim as you would hope or you suspect your policy isn’t meeting your requirements, seek professional advice as a matter of importance.
 Don’t put it off and hope that you won’t have to put it to the test.
 The potential repercussions could be devastating.

-As a BMA member, you are entitled to no obligation advice from our team.
+As an association member, you are entitled to no obligation advice from our team.
 If you don’t already have a professional insurance adviser, it is worth making the most of this benefit and giving them a call to discuss your circumstances.
-In addition, we have products exclusive to BMA members, which have been developed to meet the demands and needs of healthcare professionals.
+In addition, we have products exclusive to association members, which have been developed to meet the demands and needs of healthcare professionals.